 | “The Winter Pascha” and a collection of brief articles about the Christmas fast by Father Thomas Hopko in the OC 101 Notebook

-“Epiphany and the blessing of water” from Sacred Symbols that Speak pp. 195-217
+“Epiphany and the blessing of water” from Section 6 of The OC 101 Notebook

-Videos – The Wonder of Christmas and Christmas Gift-Giving
+Videos – The Wonder of Christmas (#14) and Christmas Gift-Giving (#13) by Steve Christoforou

 |“What we believe about icons” from Introducing the Orthodox Church pp. 225-240

-Videos – an excerpt from The Face: Jesus in Art
+Videos – Excerpts from: The Face: Jesus in Art

 FOCUS and All Human Beings are created in the image of God